zloeber/PSModuleBuild/README.md

 Once this has been done you can proceed to build your module again:

 `.\Build.ps1`

+Oh, and if you have been paying attention up to this point you will have seen this coming.
+You can chain all this crap together into one command:

+`.\Build.ps1 -UpdateRelease -NewVersion '0.0.4' -BuildModule -InstallAndTestModule -UploadPSGallery  -ReleaseNotes 'Release 0.0.4'`

 ## Examples
 I started this little framework as a build script for [one of my projects](https://github.com/zloeber/FormatPowershellCode) so you can see it in action there if you like.
 I've since taken that code, made it a bit more generic, and added an initialization routine for new projects.
 As an exercise I adapted [another older project](https://github.com/zloeber/NLogModule) to use this build script as well.
 So this framework does work for me but you might need to do some tweaking to get it working for your own project but keep in mind that any module that exports more than functions will take additional work.
 (See the notes below to better understand why.)